Can I do my own PAT testing?

 Who Can Conduct PAT Testing?

 There isn't a specific qualification or certification required to perform PAT testing.
 However, it must be carried out by a competent person, but what does 'competent' mean in this context?
 The Institution of Engineering and Technology (IET), which publishes the Code of Practice for In-service Inspection and Testing of Electrical Equipment, provides some clarity.
 According to the IET, a competent person is someone who is appropriately trained and has the necessary knowledge and skills to perform the tests and interpret the results correctly.
+Our PAT Competent Person course is designed for people carrying out PAT testing in-house.

 The Need for Training